 Okay, now that I’ve laid out how to pick a Camino trail shoe, here are my top 10 choices!

 The Altra Lone Peak is the king of the JMT, PCT, AT, and just about any other thru-hike you can mention.
-The Lone Peaks have gotten better with each version and have spread like wildfire on the trail due to the supreme comfort of their ‘foot shaped’ toe box.
+The Lone Peaks have gotten better with each version and have spread like wildfire on the Camino due to the supreme comfort of their ‘foot shaped’ toe box.
 The Lone Peak offers adequate underfoot protection with 25mm of cushion and a stone guard.
 The outsole has improved greatly with additional traction and durability over the past few years as well.
 If you’re looking for a trail shoe that fits and feels like a slipper, the Lone Peak is for you.
 Just make sure to give yourself a few months to adjust to the 0-drop before embarking on your pilgrimage.

 Best For: Hikers prone to blisters and foot swelling.